mgharbik/solidus_slider/README.md

-# SpreeSlider
+# SolidusSlider

-Add a slider to the homepage of your Spree site, and manage the slideshow from within the Admin panel.
+Add a slider to the homepage of your Solidus site, and manage the slideshow from within the Admin panel.

 ## Installation

-To install, add spree_slider to your @Gemfile@ and run `bundle install`:
+To install, add solidus_slider to your @Gemfile@ and run `bundle install`:

 ```
-gem 'spree_slider', github: 'spree-contrib/spree_slider'
+gem 'solidus_slider', github: 'simo163/solidus_slider'
 ```

 Then install and run the migrations to add the tables: